-Comprehensiveness Level 1 Comprehensiveness Level 2 Comprehensiveness Level 3 Comprehensiveness Level 4 Objective Monitor the reputation of contractors and establish basic contracts.
-Provide quality of the services with SLAs and KPIs in the contracts.
+Comprehensiveness Level 1 (Minimum) Comprehensiveness Level 2 (Ad Hoc) Comprehensiveness Level 3 (Consistent) Comprehensiveness Level 4 (Formalized) Objective Monitor the reputation of contractors and establish basic contracts.
+Provide quality of the services with service-level agreements and progress metrics in the contracts.
 Obtain third-party evidence for the service quality.
 Codify the trust management policy for contractors.
 General considerations At this level, basic agreements are established with third parties to ensure compliance with security requirements.
-At this level, conformance to the agreements is tracked, and SLAs, KPIs, etc. are defined.
+At this level, conformance to the agreements is tracked, and service-level agreements (SLAs), progress metrics (e.g. KPIs, etc.) are defined.
 At this level, the SLAs, KPIs, etc. are tracked and reports provided.
 At this level, an assessment is conducted to evaluate third parties against potential risks.
 What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Require all third-party agents including technology providers, partners, contractors and managed services to comply with the security requirements in accordance with established agreements.
 Establish the contracts, business exchange agreements, and SLAs define KPIs and measurable outcomes and responses to noncompliance.
 The KPIS and SLAs for IT, OT, and IoT are separate.
 Requirements set by the regulating authorities are considered as obligatory.
-Provide the compliance with Implement the defined agreements ranging from extensive control (contracts), to very limited control (acquire external services).
+Implement the defined agreements ranging from extensive control (contracts), to very limited control (acquire external services).
 Ensure the clear understanding of which level is acceptable for the system of interest and supporting this level by the organizational measures.
 Consider the chains of trust.
 Require a security assessment to be conducted before the acquisition or outsourcing to ensure it does not pose significant risks.
 Consider the permeation of trust and document and monitor the basis for trust.
 Identify chains of trust and consider the trust of every involved party and its impact on the whole level of trust to the chain.